The Modular Renderer is a set of C++ classes and functions, which provide a superset of the functionality previously found in the RT raytracer.

 To support the real-time display of generated bitmap data are viewer classes which display a bitmap in a Windows window or XWindows window.
 There are limitations as to the quality of the display on non-24bpp displays.
 Error-diffusion to a small fixed palette may be employed.

-Viewers have a refresh method, that when called make the
+method, that when called make the

 screen match the contents of the bitmap data.